Last updated on

 STEP FIVE: Let it cook, stirring occasionally, for about five minutes until most of the liquid has been absorbed.

 STEP SIX: Turn off the heat.
-Add the sliced provolone cheese to the top of the beef and allow it to melt.
+Add the sliced provolone cheese to the top of the beef mixture and allow it to melt.

 STEP SEVEN: Place the meat and cheese mixture into the hamburger buns.